Implicit Surface Reconstruction with a Curl-free Radial Basis Function Partition of Unity Method: Introduction

 Reconstructing a surface from an unorganized point cloud has been extensively studied in literature since the 1990s.
 Some of the approaches involve signed distance methods~\cite{SR_Unorg,SSR_2011}, RBF-based methods~\cite{Morse_Chen, Ohtake_3D,Suss_Hier,Walder_2006,Closed_Form_HRBF,Macedo_HRBF,Carr_3D,Turk_2002,Wendland:2004,RBF_Med,MeshFree_Mat}, partition of unity methods~\cite{Adapt_PUM,Multi_PUM,Tobor_PUM,Ohtake_Sparse}, and methods which turn the reconstruction problem into a Poisson or screened Poisson problem~\cite{Pois_SR,Screen_Pois}.
 While a comprehensive review of the aforementioned methods is beyond the scope of this paper, we will briefly compare and contrast the methods related to CFPU; the interested reader is directed to the survey papers~\cite{Survey1,Survey3} for a more comprehensive review.

 The first closely related methods express the surface reconstruction problem as the solution to a (screened) Poisson equation~\cite{Pois_SR,Screen_Pois} (the so called indicator function approach~\cite{Survey3}).
 Similar to CFPU, these methods rely on the fact that the normals of an oriented point cloud are the gradient of a potential.
-They use the divergence of the normals to get a (screened) Poisson equation and then use that to solve directly for the potential $\tcfpot$.
-Two issues with these methods are that they require computing the divergence of the normals and solving a global set of equations to recover $\tcfpot$.
-In contrast, the CFPU method does not require computing any derivatives of the normals since it reconstructs the potentials locally using curl-free RBF approximants of the normals.
+They use the divergence of the normals to get a (screened) Poisson equation that can be solved directly for the potential $\tcfpot$.
+A weak formulation of the equation is used which replaces the divergence of the normals with integrals in the surfaces ambient space that involve an extension of the normals from the surface.
+One issue with these methods \refone{is} that they require solving a global set of equations to recover $\tcfpot$.
+In contrast, the CFPU method does not require extending the normals from the surface or computing their divergence since it reconstructs the potentials locally using curl-free RBF approximants of the normals directly from the surface.
 Furthermore, the method produces the global potential $\tcfpot$ by blending the local potentials together, which makes the method more amenable to parallel implementations.

 A second closely related method to CFPU is HRBF Implicits~\cite{Macedo_HRBF}.
 The idea behind this method is to interpolate the potential (which is taken to be zero) at the point cloud samples \emph{and} the normal vectors at these samples using a Hermite RBF interpolant.
 The surface $\mathcal{P}$ is then determined directly from this interpolant.
 Our method, by comparison, only interpolates the normal vectors using a specially constructed matrix-valued kernel that allows us to extract a potential for the field directly, which can be used to approximate $\mathcal{P}$.
 This allows us to immediately reduce the size of the linear systems that need to be solved by 33\% for 2D problems and 25\% for 3D problems.